pekim/gobbi/README.md

 in Go core packages.

 ## status
+**caution**:
-**caution**: This library is immature, but may be useable with caution if the apis required have been generated.
+This library is immature,
+but may be useable with caution if the required APIs have been generated.

-Some simple example applications have been created.
+Some simple example applications have been created, and may be found in the [example](./example) directory.
 It is likely that for more complex applications some necessary apis may be missing.